Young House Love

 Wallpaper Scoring Tool In Packaging

-Remove switch plates and outlet covers: Unscrew electrical covers to access any wallpaper behind them.
+Unscrew electrical covers to access any wallpaper behind them.
 Our outlet covers were wallpapered themselves, so we had to take them off anyway!

 Wall outlet cover with floral wallpaper

-Protect floors, furniture, and outlets from moisture: Your walls will be getting wet, so use plastic drop cloths to protect surfaces like floors or furniture.
+Your walls will be getting wet, so use plastic drop cloths to protect surfaces like floors or furniture.
 Use painter’s tape to seal outlets and light switches as well.

-Before you break out any special supplies or spray, try tearing down a wallpaper panel or two by hand.
-Find a peeling corner or use a putty knife to pry some up at a seam.
+To do this, find a peeling corner or use a putty knife to pry up a seam.
 Once you’ve got a firm hold of the paper, pull slowly to see if any comes off.
 This may not work, but it’s worth a shot!
 Our wallpaper usually tore off in small strips, but in some spots, we got several full sheets to come down!
 It’s extremely satisfying.

 Side by Side of Torn Wallpaper Strips And Full Sheet Coming Off